pedhmendes/ising-dimension-reduction/README.md

 The points are distributed and form three clusters, two of low temperature and one of high temperature.
 Around the origin we can see some fluctuations because the X-value is so low that any variation in the Y-value tends to win over.

-If we plot the temporal series, magnetization and energy, with this color labels we can see somenthing like this
+If we plot the time series, magnetization and energy, with this color labels we can see somenthing like this

 <figure>
   <img src=https://github.com/pedhmendes/ising-dimension-reduction/blob/main/plots/ising80_mag_pca_colors_L80.png>